particle-iot/docs/src/content/reference/device-os/bluetooth-le.md

 The BLE protocol can use the built-in chip or trace antenna, or an external antenna if you have installed and configured one.

-The B Series  SoM (system-on-a-module) requires the external BLE/Mesh antenna connected to the **BT** connector.
+The B-Series  SoM (system-on-a-module) requires the external BLE/Mesh antenna connected to the **BT** connector.
 The SoMs do not have built-in antennas.

 A good introduction to BLE can be found in the [Adafruit tutorial](https://learn.adafruit.com/introduction-to-bluetooth-low-energy/introduction).